You shouldn't need a degree just to figure out scholarships

 How will I get the money?

 Because we know many families have struggled with the COVID-19 pandemic, we have decided to disburse prize payments directly to the winner via Venmo and Paypal for 2021 so that you can make use of it right away.
-In the future, we will require you to indicate which college or university you will be enrolling in.

 How can the money be used?